auth0/docs/articles/users/search/v2/index.md

 # User Search

 ::: version-warning
-User Search v2 is deprecated as of **June 6th 2018**, and new tenants will no longer have the option of using it.
-User Search v2 will be removed from service on **November 13th 2018**.
+User search v2 has been deprecated as of **June 6th 2018**.
+Tenants created after this date will not have the option of using it.
+User search v2 will be removed from service on **November 13th 2018**.
 We recommend that you use [User Search v3](/users/search/v3) instead.
 :::

 Auth0 allows you, as an administrator, to search for users using [Lucene Query Syntax](http://www.lucenetutorial.com/lucene-query-syntax.html).